01101010110/proot-distro-scripts/README.md

 ### Features

-* Minimalist builds in 3 different flavors, with nothing extra added
+* Minimalist builds in 3 different flavors, with nothing extra added.
-* All three environments are able to be installed, not just one
+* All three environments are able to be installed, not just one.
 * Load the environment by typing one word, 'ubuntu', 'debian', or 'termux'.
-* Hardware acceleration is embedded into the alias
+* Hardware acceleration is embedded into the alias.
-* User is able to select their own username and password
+* User is able to select their own username and password.
-* Automatically adds the new user to the sudoer's file
+* Automatically adds the new user to the sudoer's file.
-* Shared-tmp is enabled, allowing use of termux installed packages
+* Shared-tmp is enabled, allowing use of termux installed packages.
-* Working sound in all the environments
+* Working sound in all of the environments.

 ### Dependencies